Welcome to CORE mental health...

 Relationships

-Focused on relationships as they’re the key to effective support.
-The aim of CORE Mental health is to foster trust and connection between children, teachers, and the wider school community.
+Relationships are key to a child receiving effective support.
+The aim of CORE MH is to foster trust & connection between children, teachers, families and the wider school community.

 Resilience

-Aimed at building resilience in children which is paramount in supporting their mental health.
+Aimed at building resilience which is paramount in supporting a child’s mental health.

 Environment